Non-autonomous curves on surfaces: Introduction and results

-In addition, given $R > 0$, one may construct $L'$ such that the distance between $\{ g \; \big| \; g (L) = L' \}$ to the set of autonomous Hamiltonian diffeomorphisms is at least $R$ in the Hofer metric. \end{prop}
+In addition, given $R > 0$, one may pick $L'$ such that the distance between $\{ g \; \big| \; g (L) = L' \}$ to the set of autonomous Hamiltonian diffeomorphisms is at least $R$ in the Hofer metric. \end{thm}

+In this paper Hamiltonian diffeomorphisms are assumed to have compact support in the interior of $\Sigma$.
+We need to stress that by \emph{autonomous} Hamiltonians we understand those generated by an autonomous flow supported in the interior of $\Sigma$.
+The proposed proof of the theorem fails if one extends the definition to flows that rotate the boundary of the annulus.

+While this theorem states a weaker result than Theorem~\ref{t:entropy} from a dynamical point of view, it adds an important geometric perspective.
+In the proof we present an explicit construction of such $L'$.

 Like before, the quasimorphisms descend to [ill-defined] invariants of pairs $(g L, L)$.
-In the case when $g$ is autonomous they provide information on the Reeb graph of $g$.
+In the case when $g$ is autonomous they provide information on the Reeb graph of a Hamiltonian function generating $g$.
 This data can be compared with that extracted from the curves directly (e.g. estimates on rotation numbers of points in $\Sigma$ under $g$).
-In our example it will result in a contradiction which means that $g$ cannot be autonomous.
+In our example this will result in a contradiction which means that $g$ cannot be autonomous.

 This example shows that the set $\{ (g L, L) \; \big| \; g \in \Ham (\Sigma)\}$ has diameter greater or equal to two in the autonomous metric.
 In fact, we construct $L'$ by deforming $L$ by two autonomous Hamiltonians.
 It would be interesting to find an example where the distance is at least three.